Abdullahabdazeez/tartu-ugi-ecosystem-service-deficit/README.md

 The priority map is intended as a strategic screening tool.
 High-priority locations should be examined for context-appropriate interventions such as street-tree expansion, pocket parks, courtyard greening, green roofs and walls, permeable surfaces, stormwater-oriented green infrastructure and stronger walking connections to existing green assets.
 Existing high-capacity forest and woodland should be protected from unnecessary fragmentation.

-## My contribution

-I formulated the planning problem, designed and implemented the geospatial workflow, integrated the remote-sensing, land-cover and population datasets, developed the capacity-demand-deficit framework, tested model sensitivity, interpreted the spatial results, produced the cartographic outputs and translated the findings into planning recommendations.
-External datasets and established geospatial methods remain attributable to their original providers and sources.

 ## Data sources